|

 The Persians, arising from the deep roots of the thousands years civilization of Persia, with an unquestionable emphasis on the national identity and Persian language.
-We believe that returning to Persian originality - not in the sense of nostalgia, but as a civilizational project - is the only path to prosperity and true independence. because preserving national identity is preserving honor.
+We believe that returning to Persian originality as A+ civilizational project - is the intelligent path to prosperity and true independence. because preserving national identity is preserving honor.

 ![]() |